 30. Stop procrastinating.
 It’ll just make you more stressed later.

-31. Hug someone.
+31. Hug someone (even if it has to be virtually).
 Studies show physical intimacy is a great coping mechanism.